Brighton-Le-Sands

 Brighton-Le-Sands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brighton-Le-Sands has a high level of cultural diversity, with 45.4% of its population born overseas and 51.4% speaking a language other than English at home.
-The predominant religion in Brighton-Le-Sands is Christianity, accounting for 66.2% of the population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups based on country of birth of parents are Other (21.7%), Greek (14.6%), and Australian (11.7%).
+Brighton-Le-Sands has a significant cultural diversity, with 45.4% of its population born overseas and 51.4% speaking a language other than English at home.
+Christianity is the predominant religion in Brighton-Le-Sands, accounting for 66.2% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are Other (21.7%), Greek (14.6%), and Australian (11.7%).

 Frequently Asked Questions - Diversity